 Joy Pibworth [Minutes Secretary]

-All current members (marked*) are prepared to stand again, except John Starr.
-Therefore, we will be needing a new Treasurer.
-The Society cannot run without a Treasurer.
-If you feel you can help, please contact the Secretary at email@example.com, as soon as possible.
+All current members are prepared to stand again with the exception of Sidney Gold and John Whitehead.
 Any other nominations with names of proposers and seconders should be submitted to the Secretary, prior to the meeting.